-In this closing statement on the Workshop it is appropriate to try and illustrate how the recommendations of the Working Group discussions are being, or can be, accommodated within the research activities of the Institute, When the Workshop was originally conceived, it was seen as an opportunity for gathering interest and participation in the development and application of water quality models.
-Where participation is possible it should clearly be viewed in the context of collaborative research which both encompasses and stimulates those studies conducted at Laxenburg by the in-house, core, research staff.
+I will now try and illustrate how the recommendations of the working group discussions are being, or can be, accommodated within the research activities of the Institute.
+When the Workshop was originally conceived, it was seen as an opportunity for gathering interest and participation in the development and application of water quality models.
+Where participation is possible it should clearly be understood to be collaborative research that both encompasses and stimulates those studies conducted at IIASA by the in-house, core, research staff.
 An oft-quoted criticism of our research plans is that they address too big a problem (or problems) with too little manpower.
-So if we were to respond to all the suggestions listed throughout this report we should indeed be attempting once again to spread our resources too widely over too large an area of activity.
-It is true that global or universal problems are the subjects of our research plan; yet we recognize that what can be achieved is no more than the sum total of the efforts of just a few individuals.
-It is also true that we are not insensitive to the carefully reasoned counsel of the Workshop discussion and Working Group reports - how, therefore, are the future plans for the Task a response to this advice?
-In fact, the number of directions in which this Task, "Models for Environmental Quality Control and Management (Hydrophysical and Ecological Models for Water Quality)", could proceed is remarkable for its size and great variety.
-The following are a sample of the additional and modified foci of attention which are currently being drafted into a longer-term (five-year) research plan.
+If we were to respond to all the suggestions listed in this report we should indeed be attempting once again to spread our resources too widely over too large an area of activity.
+It is true that global or universal problems are the subjects of our research plan; yet we recognize that what can be achieved is no more than the sum total of the efforts of a few individuals.
+It is also true that we are not insensitive to the carefully reasoned counsel of the Workshop discussion and working group reports.
+How, therefore, are the future plans for the Task a response to this advice?
+The number of directions in which the Task, "Models for Environmental Quality Control and Management (Hydrophysical and Ecological Models for Water Quality)", could proceed is in fact remarkable for its size and great variety.
+A sample of the additional and modified foci of attention currently being drafted into a longer-term (five-year) research plan follows.

-Perhaps most significantly, the Hungarian delegation to the Institute's Council Meeting of November, 1977, proposed Lake Balaton as a specific water quality case study in which the objectives would eventually be to manage the problems of eutrophication through the application of systems analysis (compare with section 4.3).
-The agreement reached between the Hungarian institutions and TLASA delineates the following areas for cooperation:
+Perhaps most significantly, the Hungarian delegation to the Institute's Council Meeting of November, 1977, proposed Lake Balaton as a specific water quality case study in which the objectives would be to manage the problems of eutrophication through the appplication of systems analysis (cf. section 4.3).
+The agreement reached between the Hungarian institutions and IIASA delineates the following areas for cooperation:

-- Comparison of existing eutrophication models against field data for Lake Balaton (compare with section 4.3). - Development and application of improved models with special reference to phosphorus exchange between water and bottom sediments, to stochastic non-point nutrient loading, and to wind-induced mixing mechanisms (compare with section 4.2).
+- Comparison of existing eutrophication models against field data for Lake Balaton (cf. section 4.3). - Development and application of improved models with special reference to phosphorus exchange between water and bottom sediments, to stochastic nonpoint nutrient loading, and to wind-induced mixing mechanisms (cf. section 4.2).

-Two case studies from Task 1 of Resources and the Environment, "Regional Water Management", intersect with the topic of water quality managment (compare with section 4.7).
-It is hoped that a study located in Sweden will permit the exploitation of water quality models at the planning/design phase of management, while a joint proejct with the Ohre River Board in Czechoslovakia may call upon the use of water quality models in a real-time operational forecasting and control situation (compare with section 4.4).
-Elsewhere, time-series field data available from experimental programs in the UK will facilitate the realistic application of system identification and parameter estimation techniques in model development (compare with section 4.9).
+Two case studies from Task 1 of IIASA's Resources and the Environment Area, "Regional Water Management", overlap with the topic of water quality management (cf. section 4.7).
+It is hoped that a study in Sweden will permit the exploitation of water quality models at the planning/design phase of management, while a joint project with the Ohre River Board in Czechoslovakia may call upon the use of water quality models in a real-time operational forecasting and control situation (cf. section 4.4).
+Elsewhere, time-series field data available from experimental programs in the UK will facilitate the realistic application of system identification and parameter estimation techniques in model development (cf. section 4.9).